 New York Chinese School Principal

-Co-Director/Program Coordinator/Brass & Fife Arranger/Drill Designer
+Co-Director/Program & Music Director/Brass & Fife Arranger/Drill Designer

 An NYU Music graduate, he studied with Ted Nash, Vincent Herring, Steve Coleman, Ralph Lalama, Jerome Callet, Kenny Werner and George Garzone.
 Since 1995, he has been working with many of the established Latin Alternative/rock en español crowd, as well as many highly respected jazz musicians, swing and funk acts.
 He has worked and/or appeared with Ozomatli, Los Pericos, Los Amigos Invisibles, Sean Lennon, Frank Foster, Jazz Sawyer, DJ Logic, DJ Tony Touch, M’lumbo, Dave Stryker, Donald Byrd, Arturo O’farrill, Sunny Jain, Brenda K Starr, & many others.
 Performance highlights include headlining the 2002 Montreal Jazz Festival with the Venezuelan group King Chango and many world tours with King Chango and Pacha Massive.
 Vincent joined the Corps in 2009 and also writes the drill arrangements for the Corps.
 Award winning film director, writer, producer, martial artist (Judo, Jujutsu, Aikido), and actor, Vincent is the executive producer and owner of Xavmax Multimedia Productions LLC.